vbbot/minimal-phone-patching-service/README.md

 These mappings can be easily changed in the E-Ink Settings app

+Also, the default refresh mode can be changed in the e-ink settings app.
+The ideal mode is balanced.
+The other modes might make some elements invisible.

 ## Keyboard
 To make sure the keyboard works correctly, download the FinQwerty build from [here](https://github.com/vbbot/finqwerty/releases/tag/mp01-20250629) and follow the instructions mentioned in the release.